 Asking their way, the two women eventually managed to haul their luggage onto a taxi and make their way to Järfälla railway station.

 "There's the train!" shouted Shelly, as they clambered into a carriage and slumped into their seats laughing.
 Though still tired, the spirit of adventure had gripped them - an adventure they fully intended to enjoy to the full.
-It didn't take them long to realise that the more placid European Swedes were not accustomed to the noisy American joi de vivre as sometimes amused, and sometimes less amused, faces turned to meet the noise pouring out of their corner.
+It didn't take them long to realise that the more placid European Swedes were not accustomed to the noisy American banter as sometimes amused, and sometimes less amused, faces turned to meet the noise pouring out of their corner.

 "Shhhh!" said Emma.
 "We mustn't be so noisy!" and giggled even more.